 Four speakers, from both sides of the Atlantic, each spent ten minutes outlining one aspect of their business-boosting, employee-focussed activity:

 Laura Bullock, owner, Seven Hills Bakery, Sheffield: Being a Living Wage employer.

 Mel Darbyshire, head baker, Grand Central Bakery, Seattle and Portland: Fighting the employees’ corner in business decisions.

 Ryan Morgan, owner and head baker, Sixteen Bricks, Cincinnati: Investing in bakery equipment as an investment in your team

 Cindy Zurias, baker and consultant, 26 Degrees: How I abolished the night shift.

-This will be followed by a Q&A with the panellists for all participants, and then time to make comments and general chat about baking a better career.
+This was followed by a Q&A with the panellists for all participants, and then time to make comments and general chat about baking a better career.

-This particular event is designed for people who make HR, operational and other decisions that affect people in an SME bakery.
-Other team members are also welcome to participate, and some elements might be of interest to sole trader microbakers, though the focus is on small, Real Bread bakeries with employees.
+People who make HR, operational and other decisions that affect people in an SME bakery.
+Other team members were also invited to participate, and some elements might be of interest to sole trader microbakers, though the focus is on small, Real Bread bakeries with employees.